Fresh Citrus Salad with Orange Honey Vinaigrette

 Course: Salad

 Reach for dark leafy greens whenever you can to get the biggest bang for your health conscious buck.
-My research into foods for brain health confirms that one serving of dark leafy greens is ideal and is certainly recommended in Canada’s Food Guide as well.
+My research into foods for brain health confirms that one serving of dark leafy greens per day is ideal.
 And, did you know eating foods high in Vitamin C – think oranges, with dark leafy greens helps us absorb the iron and calcium in those greens?
 Yup it’s true – dark greens and oranges don’t just look good together – they’re a powerful nutrient rich combo.

 Other Stunning Citrus Salads